sadeshmukh/voyager/README.md

 - `/waitlist` - Join the queue for a game
 - `/state` - Check game/queue status

-**Game Instance Commands:**
+**Game Instance Commands:** (not necessary)
 - `/start` - Start a game in an instance
-- `/next-round` - Start next main round (random game type)
 - `/state` - Check detailed game status

+**Server Commands:**
+- `/server create` - Create game channels (requires Administrator permissions on server)
+- `/server config` - Configure server settings (requires Administrator permissions on server)

+**Admin Commands:**
+- `/admin create` - Create game channels (requires ADMIN_ID)
+- `/admin config` - Configure server settings (requires ADMIN_ID)

 ### Game Flow

 1. Players join the waitlist in the lobby channel
-2. They get assigned to a game channel when enough players are ready
+2. They get assigned to a game channel on their own and can invite others to join
 3. Games run for 15-20 rounds
-4. Players compete in various mini-games with speed bonuses
+4. Players compete in various mini-games
-5. Early round ending when all players answer
-6. Final scores and winner announcement
+5. Final scores and winner announcement

 ## Adding New Game Types